oamg/leapp/integration-tests/README.md

 runs behave in a mode that switches off the default stdout and logging capture, and stops immediately at the first failure.

+Not-yet-implemented scenario definitions can also be shared by marking them with the `@skip` tag:

+    @skip
+    Scenario: a not-yet-implemented scenario
+         Given ...
+         When ...
+         Then ...

+This allows an initial draft of the desired behaviour to be specified and merged prior to starting work on the implementation of the new behaviour and any new test steps required.

 ## Adding new steps to the steps catalog

 New step definitions go in the ["features/steps"](./features.steps)